Finance Administrator Salary

 Popular Skills for Finance Administrator

-Finance Administrators seem to require a number of specific skills.
-Most notably, skills in Accounting, Financial Analysis, Microsoft Excel, and Accounts Payable are correlated to pay that is above average.
-Skills that pay less than market rate include Account Management, Accounts Receivable, and Payroll Administration.
-Most people who know Accounting also know Microsoft Excel.
+Finance Administrators report using a diverse set of skills on the job.
+Most notably, skills in Accounting, Payroll Administration, Financial Analysis, and Accounts Payable are correlated to pay that is above average, with boosts between 7 percent and 10 percent.
+Skills that pay less than market rate include Account Management and Accounts Receivable.
+The majority of those who know Accounting also know Microsoft Excel.